BD-KD: Balancing the Divergences for Online Knowledge Distillation: Experiments and Results

-\textbf{Results on CIFAR-10, 100, and Tiny-ImageNet}: Table \ref{tab:sota} presents the validation accuracy on CIFAR10, CIFAR100, and Tiny-ImageNet.
-Overall, our method achieves consistent improvements across all datasets and all student-teacher pairs.
-BD-KD achieves approximately 1 to 2 \% higher than the baseline vanilla-KD and DML on CIFAR-10 with the student network architecture WideResNet WRN\_16\_1.
-We also observe a substantially high increase with student architecture of mobileNetv2 distilled from WRN-16-2 on CIFAR100.
-Indeed, with our tchnique we see an increase of performance by 8\% when compared to vanilla -KD, by almost 2\% when compared to DML an KDCL, and by 1\% compared to SwitOKD.
-We also observe comparable better performance than recent online KD techniques such as SwitOKD and KDCL.
-Additionally, we achieve similar or even higher performing teacher networks when trained with BD-KD.
-For example, for Tiny-ImageNet, we witness an increase of almost 3\% on the teacher's performance when compared to SwitOKD.
-This validates the somewhat complicated training that the teacher network endures with SwitOKD.
-Indeed, by performing freezing and unfreezing the teacher, the latter is loosing some learning epochs to optimize itself.
-However, with BD-KD, the teacher's learning process is continuous just like the student network.
-One main reason we see an important increase is that, the teacher is traind with reverse KL (mode-seeking), which will try to fit on the student's noisy distribution at early epochs.
-This can be seen as a regularization factor to the teacher to avoid over-fitting and achieving better performance than current online KD techniques such as DML, KDCL, and SWitOKD.
+\underline{\textit{\textbf{Results on CIFAR-10, 100, and Tiny-ImageNet.}}} We show the experimental results on CIFAR-10, CIFAR-100, and Tiny ImageNet and compare BD-KD to recent online and offline KD methods.
+Table \ref{tab:sota_final} presents the validation accuracy in \% of recent online KD methods.
+Overall, our approach gives improvements across all datasets and all student-teacher pairs.
+With BD-KD, we observe an increase between 1\% - 3\% compared to the online distillation baseline DML \cite{dml} across all datasets and teacher-student pairs.
+Indeed, a substantial-high increase in student performance with the architecture of mobileNetv2 distilled from WRN-16-2 on CIFAR-100 is observable.
+We see a boost of performance by 8\% when compared to vanilla KD, by almost 2\% when compared to DML and KDCL, and by 1\% compared to SwitOKD.
+Our method shows a substantial increase in the teacher's performance as well.
+For example, for Tiny-ImageNet, we witness an increase of almost 3\% in the teacher's performance when compared to SwitOKD.
+This performance gain on both student and teacher can be explained by the fact that with our method, during training, both networks produce a better quality of transferable knowledge via their logits.
+Also, complicated training that the teacher endures with techniques like SwitOKD hinders the teacher's accuracy.
+In addition, our teacher is trained with reverse KL (mode-seeking), which tries to fit the student's noisy distribution in early epochs.
+This works as a regularization on the teacher, avoiding over-fitting and yielding better performance than current online KD techniques such as DML, KDCL, and SwitOKD.
+To further validate our method, we also compare BD-KD with other offline KD techniques.
+Table \ref{tab:offlinekd} shows the performance on the test set on CIFAR-100 using various pairs of teacher-student architectures.
+Notably, our method exhibits consistent improvement in all teacher-student pairs over the baseline classical vanilla KD and the baseline online KD (e.g. DML).
+BD-KD achieves comparable or even better accuracy than other offline or hybrid (switching or combining offline and online KD) KD-based methods.
+We notice that with BD-KD, the performance gain over the baselines is greatest when the teacher-student pair are of similar architectures.
+One explanation for this is that with similar architectures, it is easier for both models to update each other's weights and optimize accordingly hence better performance.